Arizona State Capitol: Arizona Capitol Museum

 Museum exhibits, events, and programs focus on the evolution of Arizona from Territory to State.
 The Arizona Takes Shape exhibit provides school-age visitors curriculum-related information for Arizona State History and government studies.
 The museum has over 20 exhibits featuring contemporary, historical and artifacts from the Arizona state-owned collections.
 Permanent exhibits include the sinking of USS Arizona, the formal silver service from USS Arizona, a timeline of events pivotal in making Arizona a state, the Governor and Secretary of State's original offices, the historical senate, and house.

 Visitors can enter the Historic House Chamber where the people can sit at the desks.
 There is also a room dedicated to the 140 changes in the Arizona Constitution over 100 years of statehood.
-The Governor's office on the second includes artifacts from several of Arizona's governors as well as a flag used by Teddy Roosevelt's Rough Riders.
+The Governor's office on the second floor includes artifacts from several of Arizona's governors as well as a flag used by Teddy Roosevelt's Rough Riders.

 One impressive display shows the enormous silver and copper punchbowl service from USS Arizona, as well as a bronze sculpture that was ensconced outside the Admiral's stateroom and used as a centerpiece at state dinners wherever USS Arizona was docked.
 Both of these historical artifacts survived the sinking of Arizona because they had been removed from the ship for cleaning prior to the attack on Pearl Harbor.
 The punchbowl service is the only one of its kind and is composed of etched copper panels depicting desert scenes set into a silver bowl ornamented with mermaids, dolphins, waves, and other nautical themes.

 Of particular interest is the display of a collection of gifts received by Arizona as part of the Merci Train sent by France to the United States following World War II.
 The French wanted to thank America for sending the Friendship Train: 250 railroad cars full of fuel, oil, and food in 1948 during a time that the European countries were devastated by World War II.
 Tens of thousands of French citizens donated objects to be sent to the United States and it was decided that because the outpouring of goods was so great, one boxcar would be sent to each state with one being shared between the District of Columbia and the Territory of Hawaii.
 All of the items were to be loaded in "Forty and Eight"-type boxcars, named after the sign painted on them which stated that 40 men or 8 horses could be loaded inside.
 Each car was to be adorned with the coats of arms of all of the provinces of France.
 The capitol building displays work by the noted Arizona artist Lon Megargee.
+The train car can be found at the McCormick-Stillman Railroad Park in Scottsdale.